Malizma333/line-rider-web-guide/index.md

 ## About

 Welcome to the official Line Rider web guide!
-This site is meant to host tutorials and resources related to the web edition of line rider, which can be found at www.linerider.com (accessible from the link in the top right).
+This site is meant to host tutorials and resources related to the web edition of line rider, which can be found at [www.linerider.com](https://www.linerider.com/) (also accessible from the link in the top right).

 ### Background